 Amritsar is located in Punjab state in India and it is a holy city.
 The name Amritsar translates to the ‘holy pool of nectar’ and it is recognized as the cultural and spiritual center of Sikh religion.
 The local Sikh community is extremely fond of their city especially their unique and very beautiful place of worship known as Gurdwara.
-The most iconic structure is the Golden Temple that was built in the early 1601.
+The most iconic structure is the Golden Temple that was built in early 1601.
 Today, Amritsar has grown tremendously to become a major tourism and pilgrimage center in India.
-The city is best visited during winter which is between the months of October and March.
-Visitors flying in to Amritsar are served by the nearby Sri Guru Ram Das Jee International Airport.
+The city is best visited during winter which is between October and March.
+Visitors flying into Amritsar are served by the nearby Sri Guru Ram Das Jee International Airport.
 This is one of the highly modernized international airports in India.

 The Golden Temple is the main attraction in Amritsar and Sikhs recognize it as their most significant religious place.
 The complex is quite stunning and it is always busy with pilgrims coming from all over the country.
 These pilgrims are extremely excited to finally land at a place which they in most cases just see only on TV.

 Central Sikh Museum is still located on the same complex and features large displays of paint galleries with most of them showing the countless Sikhs who have been martyred.
 According to Sikh religion, everyone believing in this faith must volunteer at the temple for a week and every person you spot working at the temple is fulfilling this noble duty.
 The Jallianwala Bagh is located just a few minutes walk from the temple.
-It is widely known as the site where 1919 Amritsar massacre took place where more than 1579 unarmed men, women and children gathering at the site were fired at by soldiers of British Indian Army.
+It is widely known as the site where the 1919 Amritsar massacre took place where more than 1579 unarmed men, women, and children gathering at the site were fired at by soldiers of the British Indian Army.
 President Dr. Rajendra Prasad inaugurated a memorial that was built at the site as a commemoration of this sad event.